dinorows/drone-dotnetcore/README.md

-# How to run drone Continuous Integration (CI) with dotnet core
+# How to run drone CI with dotnet core

 ## drone-dotnetcore
 lab showcasing drone CI/CD with .NET core Web, WebAPI, Library, and console projects